plan44/p44features/README.md

 *p44features* needs some classes and functions from the [*p44utils*](https://github.com/plan44/p44utils) and [*p44utils*](https://github.com/plan44/p44lrgraphics) libraries.

-Projects using p44features (or cointaining roots that led to it) include the [ETH digital platform](https://plan44.ch/custom/custom.php#leth), the "chatty wifi" installation I brought to the 35c3, or the "hermeldon 2018" remote crocket playing installation (both in the [*hermel* branch of *lethd*](https://github.com/plan44/lethd/tree/hermeld)
+Projects using p44features (or cointaining roots that led to it) include the [ETH digital platform](https://plan44.ch/custom/custom.php#leth), the "chatty wifi" installation I brought to the 35c3, or the "hermeldon 2018" remote crocket playing installation (both in the [*hermel* branch of *lethd*](https://github.com/plan44/lethd/tree/hermeld))

 Usage
 -----
-*p44features* sources meant to be included as .cpp and .hpp files into a project (usually as a git submodule) and compiled together with the project's other sources.
+*p44features* sources are meant to be included as .cpp and .hpp files into a project (usually as a git submodule) and compiled together with the project's other sources.

-A configuration header file *p44features_config.hpp* needs to be present in the project, and allows customizing some aspects of *p44features*.
+A configuration header file *p44features\_config.hpp* needs to be present in the project, and allows customizing some aspects of *p44features*.

-To get started, just copy the *p44features_config_TEMPLATE.hpp* to a location in your include path and name it *p44features_config.hpp*.
+To get started, just copy the *p44features\_config\_TEMPLATE.hpp* to a location in your include path and name it *p44features\_config.hpp*.

 License
 -------